Double Descent and Other Interpolation Phenomena in GANs: Bad generalization: Test errors are constant in the overparameterized regime

-\topicRed{Since PCA gives us a solution to GANs trained in the LQG setting, we turn to studying overparameterization in PCA to understand overparameterization in GANs.} We showed that PCA (with soft orthonormality constraints) does exhibit double descent if supervision was added to the training~\cite{dar2020subspace}.
-This is consistent with our understanding, since supervision will cause the learned map to have fewer degrees of freedom.
-Our work in~\cite{dar2020subspace} focuses on learning a linear subspace for the purpose of dimensionality reduction, therefore we modify our previous idea to work for the purpose of data generation.
+Since PCA gives us a solution to GANs trained in the LQG setting, we turn to studying overparameterization in PCA to understand overparameterization in GANs.
+It was shown that PCA (with soft orthonormality constraints) does exhibit double descent if supervision was added to the training~\citep{dar2020subspace}.
+This is consistent with our understanding, since supervision will cause the learned map to have fewer degrees of freedom and fit the data exactly.
+The work in~\citep{dar2020subspace} focuses on learning a linear subspace for the purpose of dimensionality reduction, therefore we extend that idea to work for the purpose of data generation.